Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 <img width="201" alt="image" src="https://user-images.githubusercontent.com/91164728/164530926-2a9ebf99-2c60-41e7-9051-fa8c17a7c9ca.png">

-The POC that is provided demonstrates a partial implementation of the mutant capability as described here; it does not account for a user running the same payload in a normal vs an elevated context, nor the special cirumstance encountered in the RSI runner where the payload is ran by a user, but the beacon comes back as system.
-These issues have been addressed in the operational implementation of this capability.
+The POC that is provided demonstrates a partial implementation of the mutant capability as described here; it does not account for a user running the same payload in a normal vs an elevated context, nor the special circumstance encountered in the RSI runner where the payload is ran by a user, but the beacon comes back as system.
+These issues have been addressed in the operational implementation of this capability and left as an exercise to the reader.

 ## Session 1 -> Session 0 Migration
 ### Background